 Three-quarters of a mile along the Johnny Horn Trail from the Annaberg Sugar Mill lies Leinster Bay Beach, a calm bay covered with packed coarse yellow sand and fringed by shade trees.
 It’s not anyone’s favorite beach, but it is a decent place to swim, and snorkelers who putter around the bay will enjoy peering down at conch, sea cucumbers, and sea stars tucked into swaying sea grass.
-From the beach, you can swim out to excellent snorkelling.

-Named for a type of shark, Waterlemon Cay is a tiny offshore islet and home to what many consider the best snorkeling on St. John.
+Named for a type of shark, Waterlemon Cay is a tiny offshore islet and home to what many consider the best snorkeling on St John.
 The cay is a 0.2 mile swim from the beach at Leinster Bay and consists of a hard-packed sandy beach on the Leinster Bay side which leads to an impenetrable rocky edge on its seaward face.
 Underwater there is a shallow fringing reef around the protected side of the cay.

 As you proceed around the rocky side of the island, the reef deepens to some 20 feet with an intricate diversity of coral as well as squid, eel, and other reef-dwelling creatures.

 To get to Waterlemon, hike the 0.8 mile to Leinster Bay and then swim out, either from the beach or proceed another 0.25 mile on an unofficial trail along the shore for a shorter swim.
 Once you reach Waterlemon, it’s a good idea to take a break to catch your breath on the small sandy beach before beginning your circumnavigation of the island.
 Enter the water at the beach and head in a counterclockwise direction, travelling with the current.
 Be aware that the back of Waterlemon Cay can be subject to high swells and on some days it is just not safe to venture the full way around.